gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 You can hit enter for everything to get all the defaults or feel free to get fancy.

-In our plugin, we'll write our source code in `/src` and compile the files into vanilla JavaScript at the root so the Gatsby plugin reconciler can find them.
+In our plugin, we'll write our source code in `/src` and compile the files into vanilla Javascript at the root so the Gatsby plugin reconciler can find them.

-Using a JavaScript transpiler/compiler is **optional**; you can very well write vanilla JavaScript directly at the root level of the plugin folder.
+Using a Javascript transpiler/compiler is **optional**; you can very well write vanilla Javascript directly at the root level of the plugin folder.

 Ok, let's write some code.